Which type of person do you want to be?

 - When you have half an hour to kill before dinner, before looking at your phone for entertainment, look to the future and ask, WWFMD?

 Future You is a wise mentor and coach.
-You’ll make better decisions when you ask for their input.
+You’ll make better decisions when you ask for its input.

 Do It For Them